rafaelab/grplinst/docs/index.md

 # grplinst

 **`grplinst`** ("group–plasma instabilities") is an extension for the [CRPropa 3](https://github.com/CRPropa/CRPropa3) propagation code.
-It models the energy losses that **plasma (beam) instabilities** are expected to inflict on the electron–positron pairs produced in **blazar-induced electromagnetic cascades** as they travel through the intergalactic medium (IGM).
+It models the energy losses that plasma instabilities induced by interactions of cascade electron–positron pairs interacting with the intergalactic medium (IGM).

 The module supplies:
 - a family of `PlasmaInstability*` modules that plug straight into a CRPropa `ModuleList`, each implementing a different literature prescription for the instability cooling time;
 - `Flow` classes that describe the **pair-beam density** the cascade drives into the IGM;
 - `MediumDensity` and `MediumTemperature` classes that describe the ambient plasma;
 - helper functions such as `plasmaFrequency` and `maximumLinearGrowthFrequency`;
 - full **Python bindings** through SWIG, so every component can be configured, sub-classed, and combined from Python.

-> **A word of caution.** Plasma instabilities in a dilute relativistic pair beam
+> **A word of caution.**
-> are a genuinely hard kinetic problem. `grplinst` does **not** solve it from
+> Plasma instabilities in a dilute relativistic pair beam are a genuinely hard kinetic problem.
-> first principles; it wraps a set of *effective* cooling prescriptions taken
-> from the literature and lets you compare them within the same cascade
+> `grplinst` does **not** solve it from first principles; it wraps a set of *effective* cooling prescriptions taken from the literature and lets you compare them within the same cascade simulation.
-> simulation.
-A fully self-consistent treatment requires particle-in-cell (PIC)
+> A fully self-consistent treatment requires particle-in-cell (PIC) methods.
-> methods.
-Please read the [Physics Background](physics.html) page before drawing
+> Please read the [Physics Background](physics.html) page before drawing quantitative conclusions.
-> quantitative conclusions.

 ## Where to go next